guruevi/ansible2snipeit/README.md

 Uses SCCM to create objects in Snipe-IT based on SQL Reporting Services reports.
 Note these are highly specific and just intended as an example of how to parse them.
 You probably need to build a per-report middleware.

+### ordr2snipe.py
+Uses the Ordr API to create objects in Snipe-IT based on your Ordr inventory.

+### dellwarranty2snipe.py
+Uses the Dell Warranty API to update objects in Snipe-IT based on your Dell Service Tags.

 ## How to run this
 I run this in a Python virtual environment on a Cronicle server.